Tineco A11 Review

 The Tineco A11 scored an impressive 96.45% which is slightly lower than the A10 that scored 94.7%.
 It is actually not for behind the Dyson V8 that picked up an average of 97.7% and the V10 (97.03%).
 Again, the Dyson may have a lower score but you’ll have to clean the Tineco filter more frequently because it has the inferior cyclonic system.

-One reason why the A11 did not do as well as the Dyson V8 is it lacks stiff bristles.
+The A11 did not perform as well as the Dyson V8 because it lacks stiff bristles.
 It uses a combination of soft bristles and rubber blades.

 Hair wrap test on carpet

-Unfortunately, the A11 standard brush didn’t do as well in the hair wrap test.
-This much was left on the brush.
+Unfortunately, the A11 standard brush didn’t do well in the hair wrap test.

 One reason why so much hair is tangled on the brush is the lack of mass.
 Unlike the Dyson V10, V11, and Tineco S12, the A11 brush is narrow.